kk-kk-kk-kk/Customer-Segmentation-using-RFM-Analysis/README.md

 Frequency – How often do they purchase?
 Monetary Value – How much do they spend (each time on average)?

-Please refer to the RFM.pdf file for more details on the explanation and the .Rmd file for the R code
+Please refer to the RFM.pdf file for more details on the explanation and R code